marybernalj/Project-ICageing/README.md

 - `processed/`: Datasets preprocessed for prediction models (including transformed, encoded, and scaled data).
 - `README_data.md`: Description of each dataset, processing pipeline, and versioning.
 # 2. Code Folder
+#### A. SPSS Syntax Files (Study 1 - Estimation)
+* `SPSS Syntax Files (Study 1 - Estimation)/`:
-* Syntax 01 - Sensoriality.sps: This SPSS syntax file analyzes the sensory domain of intrinsic capacity, including hearing and vision impairments.
+- Syntax 01 - Sensoriality.sps: This SPSS syntax file analyzes the sensory domain of intrinsic capacity, including hearing and vision impairments.
-* Syntax 02 - Vitality.sps: This file focuses on the vitality domain, assessing energy balance, nutrition, and mobility.
+- Syntax 02 - Vitality.sps: This file focuses on the vitality domain, assessing energy balance, nutrition, and mobility.
-* Syntax 03 - Psychological Functionality.sps: This file analyzes the psychological well-being domain, including depression and mood indicators.
+- Syntax 03 - Psychological Functionality.sps: This file analyzes the psychological well-being domain, including depression and mood indicators.
-* Syntax 04 - Cognition.sps: This file focuses on the cognition domain, assessing memory, orientation, and cognitive functions.
+- Syntax 04 - Cognition.sps: This file focuses on the cognition domain, assessing memory, orientation, and cognitive functions.
-* Syntax 05 - Locomotion.sps: This syntax is dedicated to analyzing the domain of locomotion, which is based on physical mobility and physical performance tests such as the SPPB (Short Physical Performance Battery).
+- Syntax 05 - Locomotion.sps: This syntax is dedicated to analyzing the domain of locomotion, which is based on physical mobility and physical performance tests such as the SPPB (Short Physical Performance Battery).
 This domain is separate from the other domains because locomotion is measured by physical measurements that are collected every four years rather than every two years.
+#### B. Jupyter Notebooks (Study 2 - Prediction Models)
+* `ML-DL Implementations (Study 2 - Prediction Models)/`:
+- `data_preprocessing/`
+  - `data_transform_lstm.py`
+  - `data_transform_rf_svm_mlp.py`
+  - `sequence_generator.py`: Code to generate sequence data for LSTM models.
+- `models/`
+  - `lstm_multitask.ipynb`: Multitask LSTM model with optional auxiliary inputs.
+  - `lstm_single_task.ipynb`: Single task LSTM model with optional auxiliary inputs.
+  - `mlp_multitask.ipynb`: Baseline deep model using dense layers.
+  - `svm_multitask.ipynb`: Code to train and evaluate SVM model using `MultiOutputRegressor`.
+  - `RF_multitask.ipynb`: Code to train and evaluate Random Forest model using `MultiOutputRegressor`.

 # 3. Results Folder
+* `mixed_models/`: SPSS `.spv` output files from Study 1.
-* Results - Mixed Model - All variables except locomotion.spv: This file contains the results of the mixed models for all domains of intrinsic capacity, except locomotion.
+- Results - Mixed Model - All variables except locomotion.spv: This file contains the results of the mixed models for all domains of intrinsic capacity, except locomotion.
 It analyzes how lifestyle factors influence the progression of IC.
-* Results - Mixed Model - Locomotion.spv: This file contains the results of the mixed models specifically for the locomotion domain, considering its distinct reporting frequency.
+- Results - Mixed Model - Locomotion.spv: This file contains the results of the mixed models specifically for the locomotion domain, considering its distinct reporting frequency.
+* `lime_outputs/`: LIME visual explanations per domain.
+* `plots/`: Figures such radar charts used in both papers.
 # How to Use the Files
+### Study 1 (Estimation - SPSS)
 # Step 1: Load the Datasets
 * Start by loading the relevant dataset based on the domain you are analyzing (e.g., the full dataset excluding locomotion or the dataset for locomotion).
 * Use SPSS to open the .sav files.